 This is a management classification that assists with the overall management and supervision of the Department of Public Works.
 The incumbent directly manages delegated functions or divisions within the department, including the Administrative Division.

-This classification is distinguished from Deputy Public Works Deputy I in that incumbents are not licensed Civil Engineers.
+This classification is distinguished from Deputy Public Works Deputy I in that incumbents are licensed Civil Engineers.
 The incumbent in this management position serves at the pleasure of the appointing authority, which means the employment relationship is at-will, and that the County of Lake or the employee may terminate the relationship at any time, with or without cause.

 SUPERVISION RECEIVED AND EXERCISED